aggiewb/tic-tac-toe/README.md

-To add to this project, fork repo, then run npm i to install to be able to run the script `npm run lint` which runs a linter against the JS files in the server directory with the rules indicated in the .eslintrc.json file.
+To add to this project, fork repo, then run npm i to install to be able to run the script `npm run lint` which runs a linter against the JS files in the js directory with the rules indicated in the .eslintrc.json file.

 Update or add the modification log on any html, css, or js file existing (which must include your name, date, and description of changes),